Najnomics/EigenDark-Hook/off-chain/gateway/README.md

 - `pnpm dev` – run with nodemon + ts-node in watch mode
 - `pnpm build` – emit JS to `dist/`
 - `pnpm start` – run compiled server

+## Flow

+1. Clients `POST /orders` with an encrypted payload + metadata.
+2. Gateway validates input and forwards it to the EigenCompute app (`EIGEN_COMPUTE_URL`).
+3. The compute service performs private execution and calls back `POST /settlements` with a signed settlement + attestation.
+The gateway currently logs the payload;
+   the next step is to verify the signature and push to the on-chain hook.